JamesHuckle/company-faq-slack-bot/README.md

 1. Setup your shell for AWS credentials.
 There are various ways of doing so, and you may refer to [this documnetation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html).

-   For example, you may run `aws sso login --profile name-of-your-profile` if you have configured your AWS credentials with AWS Identity Center (originally named AWS SSO) before.
+   For example, you may run `aws sso login --profile AWSAdministratorAccess-164768572570` if you have configured your AWS credentials with AWS Identity Center (originally named AWS SSO) before.
+2. Copy your credentials locally `eval "$(aws configure export-credentials --profile AWSAdministratorAccess-164768572570 --format env)"`
-2. Run the `./deploy.sh` script, it will provision everything for you.
+3. Run the `./deploy.sh` script, it will provision everything for you.

 After the deployment, you still need to manually upload the initial datafiles.